kaw2k/lunch-games/README.md

 * Add ability for people to return to lobby
   - Anyone can do it
   - There are two collections, games and lobbies
-  - Lobbies dont call set, they call update, when switching lobbies you see what exists first and use that
+  - Lobbies don't call set, they call update, when switching lobbies you see what exists first and use that
   - Add spectate mode for all games

 - Add option for moderator to turn off player actions